geirsagberg/HostFun/README.md

 # HostFun

-This is an example of using `IHostService` for hosting Hangfire while hosting the Hangfire dashboard in a separate web app.
+This is an example of using `HostBuilder` and `IHostedService` for hosting Hangfire in a non-web-app while hosting the Hangfire dashboard in a separate web app.